meet the cnx23 staff

 snare Technician

-Originally from Hebron, Ohio, Josh Green started his marching career in 2013 at Lakewood High School.
+Originally from Hebron, Ohio, Josh Green has an extensive background in music performance and education.
+Josh has been a member of concert and jazz bands, world music ensembles, and marching programs playing percussion and bass guitar.
 Throughout college, he was a member of the Ohio University Marching 110 where he played snare for 5 years, serving as the section leader of the drumline for the 2020 and 2021 seasons.
 Furthermore, he performed with the Crossmen Drum and Bugle Corps from 2020-2021 and ConneXus in 2020 and 2022.

 Josh has had the opportunity to arrange and compose for the Marching 110 Drumline as well as several high schools throughout Ohio.
-He continues to work as a freelance battery arranger/composer, instructor, and private lesson teacher.
-Josh currently serves on the staff at Columbus Saints Drum & Bugle Corps as a battery technician.
+He continues to work as a freelance marching percussion arranger/composer, instructor, and private lessons teacher.
+Josh is currently the Percussion Director at Westerville South High School, Percussion Instructor at Lakewood High School, and was previously a Battery Technician at Columbus Saints Drum and Bugle Corps.

 Dylan sammons